-consider the means of providing them, and of contributing to the other objects of the Society, which it was evident, could only be done by subscriptions to be paid by Members; and in fixing the rate of such subscriptions, the meeting would have to consider, on the one side, the expediency of raising ample funds to promote such laudable purposes, and on the other, the danger of deterring eligible Members from coming forward, by exacting too high a contribution on admission into the Society.
+consider the means of providing them, and of contributing to the other objects of the Society, which it was evident, could only be done by subscriptions to be paid by Members; and in fixing the rate of such subscriptions, the meeting would have to consider, on the one side, the expediency of raising ample funds to promote such laudable purposes, and on the other, the danger of deterring eligible Members from coming forward, by exacting too high a contribut on admission into the Society.
 On this point, and indeed upon many other on which he had touched, he, (the Chairman) had derived much information and assistance, from a gentleman well known to the meeting, and highly esteemed by all to whom he was known; a gentleman active and indefatigable in promoting every object connected with the prosperity of the Province, and to whose individual exertions the meeting was indebted for obtaining the Commission under which they were then assembled, and for organizing the measures to be brought before them.
-This gentleman was the Rev. Alexander Macdonell, and he (the Chairman) stated that this gentleman's previous approbation of the propositions to be submitted to the meeting would of itself be sufficient to procure them a favourable re-It only remained to speak of the internal ception. regulations of the Society.
+This gentleman was the Rev. Alexander Macdonell, and he (the Chairman) stated that this gentleman's previous approbation of the propositions to be submitted to the meeting would of itself be sufficient to procure them a favourable reception.
+It only remained to speak of the internal regulations of the Society.

 "The Constitution of the Parent Society was established by Act of Parliament, and the By-Laws (of which he presented a copy) had been framed with great care, and were the result of long experience.
-Still however they might be found to conhe ndeting the as e of and the oom ums eans lone n to tain regulations unsuitable to the state of Society in this Province, and it appeared to be the safest plan to adopt provisionally the Constitution and By-Laws of the Parent Society, and to appoint a Committee to consider and report such modifications of them as might appear expedient, and beneficial to the interests of the Society.
+Still however they might be found to contain regulations unsuitable to the state of Society in this Province, and it appeared to be the safest plan to adopt provisionally the Constitution and By-Laws of the Parent Society, and to appoint a Committee to consider and report such modifications of them as might appear expedient, and beneficial to the interests of the Society.